 In our culture, we are taught that the first impression is often the most important impression to make.
 Permanent facial scarring caused by lacerations or burns, disfigurement caused by bones or tissue that were not repairable, and any other form of disfigurement can harm a person emotionally for the rest of their life.
 Damage to the face, neck, and hands often results in the largest settlements and awards, but serious scarring or disfigurement to other body parts is still considered to be a catastrophic injury in nature.
 Disfigurement can make it difficult for the injury victim to fit into society, have self confidence, and retain the best employment.

 Severe burns can be life-threatening, and extensive periods of acute care and rehabilitation are often necessary, along with reconstructive surgeries and skin grafts over a period of years.
 Nerve damage can leave a burn injury victim with lingering, chronic pain or the loss of sensation and function.
 Burn injury victims may also suffer from post-traumatic stress disorder and require ongoing therapy to deal with psychological issues.
 For some, the pain and trauma of a burn injury may never go away.

-Help is Available to Deal with Catastrophic Injury Claims in Lake City and Jacksonville
+Help is Available to Deal with Catastrophic Injury Claims in Jacksonville

 The most serious accidents require help from the most experienced and successful attorneys.
 If you or a loved one has been the victim of a catastrophic injury caused by the negligence of another, call Douglas & Douglas for a no-cost, confidential consultation with our compassionate and dedicated Jacksonville personal injury lawyers.